dkargin/private_dockers/README.md

 alpine-cmake:v0.1 - based on alpine:3.14
-alpine-cmake:v0.2 - based on alpine:3.15 and brings update to cmake version.
+alpine-cmake:v0.2 - based on alpine:3.15 and brings update to cmake version. alpine-cmake:v0.3 - based on alpine:3.16 updates cmake to v3.23.1

 ## alpine-cmake-doxygen ##

 This image extends `alpine-cmake` with doxygen and latex alpine-cmake-doxygen:v0.1 - based on alpine-cmake:v0.1 alpine-cmake-doxygen:v0.2 - based on alpine-cmake:v0.2
+alpine-cmake-doxygen:v0.3 - based on alpine-cmake:v0.3

 ## cuda-cmake ##